nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The resulting list contains all Gossiped transactions the node is missing.
 The node then calculates a temporary XOR value by applying TX hashes from the filtered list to its own XOR value.

-If the temporary XOR value doesn't match the XOR value of the peer and the `LC` value in the message is equal to or higher than the highest Lamport Clock value of the node, their differences cannot be resolved based on this message alone.
+If the temporary XOR value matches the XOR value of the peer, or the peer's `LC` is lower and there are new transactions references, the node SHOULD send a `TransactionListQuery` message containing the list of missing transaction references.
-In this case the node SHOULD send a `State` message.
-See §6.2.1.
-In any other case the node SHOULD send a `TransactionListQuery` message containing the list of missing transaction references.
 This message MUST also add a new `conversationID`.
+In any other case the node SHOULD send a `State` message, see §6.2.1.

 #### 5.2.3 Transaction List